 "She served with you, didn't she, Kirk?!"
 Styles shouted.
 "This is what happens when captains like you coddle their crew!
 They think they can talk about something to superior officers when they know nothing about it!"

 McCoy suddenly got in Styles' face.
 "Coddled?!
 Don't you know anything about her record?
 Coddled, he says!
 What are you even captain of, anyway?
-Not the Excelsior, not after Scotty handed you your arrogance on a plate of broken engines!"
+Not the Excelsior!
+Not after Scotty handed your arrogance to you on a plate made from your broken engines!"

 "Bones!"
 Kirk didn't need everyone getting kicked out of the fleet.
 Pretty funny, though.

 "Listen to Kirk, Doctor."
 Styles pushed Amanda back and Saavik's eyes grew darker.
 "If you still answered to me, Saavik, I'd see you out of that uniform by tonight."

 "You, Captain, will never see me out of my uniform."

 Kirk plain gave up as his shoulders shook and McCoy put a hand on his ribs as he laughed audibly.
 Amanda ducked behind the padd and clamped a hand over her mouth.

 But the Vulcan skated on the rule book's thin ice, and no one could do that better than her.
 She hadn't broken any regulations, but she was getting close to giving Styles ammunition for actual insubordination.

 Kirk saw another Vulcan woman in a cadet uniform several feet away that frowned in their direction.
 People crisscrossed in front of her, so he didn't get a good look.
 On the other side of the room, Spock talked with his father, but they both turned in the direction of the commotion.
 An aide came up to Sarek to whisper in his ear; they left the room.